Do you learn English with news? If not, you are missing out on one of the best free, readily available and constantly updating resources out there.

 These sites provide news articles in a simple, easy-to-read format that limits vocabulary to more common words.

-Once you’re ready to move to the next level, look for news sites that focus on the topics you’re interested in.
+Once you’re ready to move to the next level, find news sites that focus on topics that interested you.

 When you start to learn English with news, you quickly realise that you’ve discovered a fantastic way to boost your English vocabulary, listening and speaking skills.
 You can choose from written, audio, video and live TV news with options both on- and offline.
 And if you can’t understand every word at first, don’t get discouraged.
 Keep going and before long, you’ll be listening, speaking, and reading English like never before.